gscriva/dlai-project/README.md

 # A Scalable Model for Predicting Ground State Energy

 ## Problem
-Predict the lowest energy levels of a one-dimensional ultracold atoms subject an external optical speckle field (disorder).
+Predict the lowest energy level of a one-dimensional ultracold atom subject to an external optical speckle field (disorder).
-Our aim is to solve the Schrödinger equation and thus find the energy of the gound state.
+Our aim is to solve the Schrödinger equation and thus find the the ground state energy.

 ## Goal